tidb-incubator/vldbss-2021/stmtflow/README.md

 ## Introduction

 The `stmtflow` test [tool](https://github.com/zyguan/tidb-test-util) is used to run a suite of **sql tests** on the tinysql/tinykv cluster **concurrently**.
-In the summer schoolproject, we could use this tool to write specific test cases with multiple connections or sessions to test the concurrency results of our transaction engine.
+In the summer school project, we could use this tool to write specific test cases with multiple connections or sessions to test the concurrency results of our transaction engine.

 ## How to use it